afni/afni/doc/afni_sphinx/programs/3dREMLfit_sphx.rst

                          for this temporary storage!
                   * If the program crashes with a 'malloc failure' type of message, then try '-usetemp' (malloc=memory allocator).
+                  * If you use '-verb', then memory usage is printed out at various points along the way.
                   * '-usetemp' disables OpenMP multi-CPU usage.
                       Only use this option if you need to, since OpenMP should speed the program up significantly on multi-CPU computers.